-Finding number: 2018-01 and 2019-01 Status: Not corrected.
+Finding number: 2018-01, 2019-01 and 2020-01 Status: Corrected.

-Explanation: Efforts continue to implement the prior year's corrective action plan.
-As anticipated, resource constraints and the requirements of operations and maintenance for existing technologies along with significant software updates and reorganization within the department have not allowed for adequate budget or time to implement the corrective action plan entirely.
-Additionally, the demands on the department due to the pandemic have been many and became a priority, delaying some of this implementation.
-Work is progressing, however.
-Information technology (IT) Controls - access and security Finding number: 2018-02 and 2019-02 Status: Partially corrected.
+Information technology (IT) Controls - access and security

+Finding number: 2018-02, 2019-02 and 2020-02

+Status: Partially corrected.
 Security has been effectively corrected as has physical access.

 Explanation: Efforts continue to implement the prior year's corrective action plan.
 As anticipated, resource constraints and the requirements of operations and maintenance for existing technologies along with significant software updates and reorganization within the department have not allowed for adequate budget or time to implement the corrective action plan entirely.
 Additionally, the demands on the department due to the pandemic have been many and became a priority, delaying some of this implementation.
 Work is progressing, however.
-Status of Federal Award findings and questioned costs Finding number: 2019-101 Status: Corrected Cluster name: Student Financial Assistance Cluster CFDA numbers and names: 84.007 Federal Supplemental Educational Opportunity Grants 84.033 Federal Work-Study Program 84.063 Federal Pell Grant Program 84.268 Federal Direct Student Loans Compliance requirement: Special tests and provisions Questioned costs: N/A